 Francis J. Elenio has served as a director since November 2015, after having served as a director of the Company from August 2010 to October 2011.
 Since November 2005, Mr. Elenio has served as Managing Director of Reeff Consulting LLC, a financial and business advisory firm providing outsourced accounting and consulting services for start-up to midsized companies.
-Mr. Elenio also served as Chief Financial Officer of Signal Point Communications Corp. from February 2011 to October 2013.
 Mr. Elenio has over 25 years of experience working with corporations as a strategic, solution-driven professional focused on finance and accounting, operations and turn-around management.
-Mr. Elenio has served at the CFO level at numerous public and private companies, including Wilshire Enterprises, Inc., a real estate investment and management company, WebCollage, Inc., an internet content integrator for manufacturers, GoAmerica, Inc., a wireless internet service provider and Roomlinx, Inc., a provider of wireless high speed internet access to hotels and conference centers.
+Mr. Elenio has served at the CFO level at numerous public and private companies, including Wilshire Enterprises, Inc., a real estate investment and management company, Web Collage, Inc., an internet content integrator for manufacturers, Go America, Inc., a wireless internet service provider and Roomlinx, Inc., a provider of wireless high speed internet access to hotels and conference centers.
 Mr. Elenio is a CPA and received an MBA.
 Since September 2007, Mr. Elenio has also been an Adjunct Professor of Finance at Seton Hall University.
 Mr. Elenio serves on the Company's audit committee.
 Mr. Elenio's qualifications to serve on the Board of Directors and Audit Committee include his experience as a CFO working with technology companies like iSign.

 Stanley L. Gilbert has served as a director since October 2011.
-Mr. Gilbert has more than 45 years of experience as a lawyer with primary specialties in wills, trusts, estate planning and administration, as well as tax planning.
+Mr. Gilbert has more than 56 years of experience as a lawyer with primary specialties in wills, trusts, estate planning and administration, as well as tax planning.
 Mr. Gilbert is Founder, and, has been President of Stanley L. Gilbert PC since 1982.
 Mr. Gilbert has also been a partner of a number of law firms, including Nager Korobow, Bell Kallnick Klee and Green, and Migdal Pollack Rosenkrantz and Sherman.
 Mr. Gilbert has served as a Director of Planned Giving at Columbia University Medical Center's Nathaniel Wharton Fund, which supports a broad variety of projects in basic research, clinical care and teaching since 2001.
 Mr. Gilbert was elected by a majority of iSign's Series B Preferred Stock and Series C Preferred stockholders voting together as a separate class on an as converted to Common Stock basis, and serves on iSign's audit and compensation committees.
 Mr. Gilbert's qualifications to serve on the Board of Directors include his significant tax and accounting expertise acquired through his years of practicing law.